etr/libhttpserver/README.md

 [Back to TOC](#table-of-contents)

 ## Requirements
-libhttpserver can be used without any dependencies aside for libmicrohttpd.
+libhttpserver can be used without any dependencies aside from libmicrohttpd.

 The minimum versions required are:
 * g++ >= 5.5.0 or clang-3.6